 So you don´t want to overdo it with the oil.

 To use oil for softening clay use either a plastic bag or a plastic zip bag.
 Put the clay inside and then add one or two drops of oil to it (depending on the size of your clay piece).

 Then carefully start kneading the clay until all of the oil is gone.
-If the clay is still not soft enough add another drop tho the clay and knead it again.
+If the clay is still not soft enough add another drop to the clay and knead it again.

 Repeat these steps until the clay is soft enough to work with.

 Olive oil can also be used to make the surface of your clay smoother.
-You can use a brush to thinly apply the oil to the surface of the clay and the oil will make the surface smooth and it will get rid of any fingerprints on the clay.
+You can use a brush to thinly apply the oil to the surface of the clay.
+The oil will make the surface smooth and it will get rid of any fingerprints on the clay.

 How to Stiffen Polymer Clay?